 Unless you have a very rare skillset and are constantly being headhunted it is best to be proactive in your hunt.
 You can of course upload your CV to job boards and apply for advertised roles but it is also a good idea to find a specialist recruiter in your area and contact them.
 This will make sure you are getting your details in front of the people who are most likely to be able to help you.

 Ensure you are on social media

-This blog, our Twitter, LinkedIn and Google+ feeds often tell you how important a good social media presence is.
+This blog, our Twitter and LinkedIn feeds often tell you how important a good social media presence is.
 Other than job boards, this is one of the best ways of being found by hiring managers and recruiters.
 The contents of your social media profiles can also influence the final decision.
 Even if you are not looking to use social media as a job hunting tool (which you should), you at least need to have a clean-up of your current social media to make sure there is nothing inappropriate.

 Keep in touch

 This is particularly true if you are working with a recruiter.
 They can be very busy people and sadly you can “slip through the net” sometimes.
 The industry does need to get better, but until it does it is best for you to be taking the lead.
 If you regularly update them on your situation then you will be at the top of their minds when the perfect role for you comes in.
 If you are a contractor then let people know when you have found a new role but also when that contract expires.
 Hopefully recruiters will then be in touch towards the end of your contract, minimising gaps between work.

 If you have arranged a conversation, any form of interview or a presentation then always make sure that you keep your promise.
 Lateness will be counted against you, unless you have a very good reason.
 Not answering the phone or failing to turn up at interview is very bad form and will burn bridges for the future.
 Doing what you say you will is just good manners and will prevent you making a bad impression.